-- a.
-The center of the design uses an imaginary vertical line as the central axis. - b.
+- i.
+The center of the design uses an imaginary vertical line as the central axis. - ii.
 Both sides of a central axis are comprised of like material placed in a mirror image of each other.
-(Results may not always be truly identical due to the nature of plant material.) - c.
+(Results may not always be truly identical due to the nature of plant material.) - iii.
 Most Traditional Designs are organized using symmetrical balance.